Illustrated Architecture Dictionary ........... Styles of Architecture

 1900-1920

-Sometimes classified as a substyle of Prairie houses
+Sometimes classified as a substyle of Arts & Crafts style

 The Foursquare may be seen as a stripped-down version of a couple of late eighteenth- and mid-nineteenth-century forms, including the Georgian block and the square Italianate house.